TechHog8984/luautricks/README.md

 >    ```
 Tables' array and dictionary capabilities are implemented as two entirely separate things in Luau, and the array portion is inheritly faster if used correctly.

-This is, however, extremely tedious and horrible for maintainability.
+This is, however, extremely tedious and horrible for maintainability, although [moonveil](https://moonveil.cc) offers a [macro](https://moonveil.cc/docs/macros/mv_index_to_num/) if you're only working with one file.

 ## Contributing
 To contribute, either: